GEOS-DEV/GEOS/src/docs/sphinx/buildingGuide/ContinuousIntegration.rst

 and stored as a metainformation of the tarball blob inside the cloud storage.
 It is therefore possible for GEOSX to recover this informatiom and build against the same revision of brew packages.
 Note that the `TRAVIS_PULL_REQUEST`, `TRAVIS_BUILD_NUMBER` and `TRAVIS_COMMIT` are also stored as metainformation in the same way
-(have a look at `GEOSX's .travis.yml <https://github.com/GEOSX/GEOSX/blob/develop/.travis.yml>`_ for the OSX section to see how to retrieve these informations).
+(have a look at the OSX build section of `GEOSX's .travis.yml <https://github.com/GEOSX/GEOSX/blob/develop/.travis.yml>`_ to see how to retrieve these informations).

 There thus is only one unique identifier for both dockers and mac osx builds for one TPL code base.
 It is needed to define the global environment GEOSX_TPL_TAG (`e.g.` something like `82-254`) to build against one selecetd version of the TPL.